microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/wopi_requirements.rst

 |stub-icon| WOPI implementation requirements for |Office iOS| integration
 =========================================================================

 This section documents specific requirements for your WOPI implementation for integration with |Office iOS| beyond what is documented in general for WOPI.

-* X-WOPI-ItemVersion is a required response header on PutFile, Lock, and Unlock responses
+* The **X-WOPI-ItemVersion** header must be included on :ref:`PutFile`, :ref:`Lock`, and :ref:`Unlock` responses
-* Bootstrap response content type must be set to application/json
+* For the :ref:`Bootstrap` operation, the :http:header:`Content-Type` response header must be set to ``application/json``